Coventry Blue Coat Church of England School: House system

-Under Victoria Shelley, the school has implemented a new house system.
+Under Victoria Shelley, the school implemented a new house system.
 The houses are named Cavell, Dorsey, Lewis, Parks and Wilberforce.
 These were chosen to reflect the schools six values: Care, Hard work, Respect, Integrity, Servanthood and Togetherness, an acronym for CHRIST.
 Tutorials are based on house systems, and contain students from a variety of years to promote inter-year coherence.
 It also affects the tie a student wear – each house is designated a colour, and each tie has different coloured stripes.

 Much like other schools with house systems, there are heads of each house, and prefects (student support members) under each head.

 Previously when joining the school (from primary schools) all students were placed in the lower school which was identified by the colour green.
 In the following year students were placed into one of three traditional houses named after Bishops of Coventry: Neville Gorton, Mervyn Haigh, and Cuthbert Bardsley.
 The houses were identified by the colours red, yellow, and blue respectively.
 The houses were localised individually into the three main buildings of the school, but tuition took place across the site (based on academic streaming).
 Tutor groups were based on the house system and only contained students in the same year group.
 However, they contained students from each of the different academic streams.
 The house system was not used in the sixth form which was divided into a "lower sixth" and "upper sixth".

 The academic streaming was initially based on a student's 11+ performance.
 However, students could move streams based on the school's end of year examinations in the lower school.
 The streams consisted of classes A and B (equal top stream), C and D (equal second stream), E and F.